lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 **Opportunities:**
 - Where could AI create the most value for this type?
-- What new markets or capabilities could AI unlock?
+- What new markets, efficiencies or capabilities could AI unlock?

 **Threats:**
 - What are the risks of AI adoption?